Mixed Moments of the Riemann Zeta and Dirichlet $L$-Functions: Introduction

 \section{Introduction}

-In a series of work culminating in~\cite{Motohashi1993}, Motohashi constructed an explicit formula relating the fourth moment of the Riemann zeta function to the cubic moment of $L$-functions relevant to modular forms (Maa{\ss} and holomorphic forms and Eisenstein series) for the full modular group $\SL_{2}(\Z)$.
-The aim of this article is to deduce a version~of Motohashi's formula for the second moment of the product of the Riemann zeta and Dirichlet $L$-functions
+In a series of work culminating in~\cite{Motohashi1993}, Motohashi proves a dualising formula relating the fourth moment of the Riemann zeta function to the cubic moment of $L$-functions attached to automorphic forms (Maa{\ss} and holomorphic forms as well as Eisenstein series) for $\mathrm{SL}_{2}(\mathbb{Z})$.
+Given a primitive Dirichlet character $\psi$ modulo $q \in \mathbb{N}$, we address Motohashi's formula for

-for an arbitrary primitive Dirichlet character $\psi$ modulo $q$.
-This problem was proposed by Motohashi~\cite{Motohashi1993-2}~in~1992 at the conference of the Research Institute for Mathematical Sciences, Kyoto University.
-It behoves us to mention that he handled the case where $q$ is an odd prime in loc. cit. and extended this to the case~of~squarefree~conductors.
-Our formula is valid for all $q \in \N$ and describes all spectral terms on the cubic moment side in terms of newforms.
-A heuristic deduction that we sketch in~\S\ref{sketch} manifests that we should expect Motohashi's formula looking like
+This problem was posed by Motohashi~\cite{Motohashi1993-2} at the RIMS conference in 1992.
+He handles the case where $q$ is an odd prime, and then considers the case of $q$ squarefree.
+Our identity~is valid for all $q \in \mathbb{N}$, and describes all terms on the cubic moment side in terms of newforms.
+A back-of-the-envelope argument in Section~\ref{sketch} implies that we should expect something like